 Itwara is surrounded by tea plantations and it is suspected that the scarcity of land in turn increases pressure on Itwara (CUPTD Workshop, pers. comm.
 2023).
-Threats at this site include charcoal production, pit sawing and agricultural encroachment (Mugume et al. 2015).
+Threats at this site include charcoal processing, pit sawing and agricultural encroachment (Mugume et al. 2015).
 In addition, the invasive species Senna spectabilis and Broussonetia papyrifera have been observed at this site (CUPTD Workshop, pers. comm.
 2023).

-Large areas of the northwest of the site are under forestry plantation, in line with the 2008-2018 Management Plan for the site (Ministry of Water and Environment 2008; Google Earth 2023).
-Satellite imagery and the Langdale-Brown et al. (1964) vegetation classification suggest this area was previously a savannah - forest mosaic.
-While the known species of conservation importance at this site are all forest species, without ecological impact surveys before the establishment of these forests, it is not clear whether any species of conservation importance were lost through this habitat transformation.
+Large areas of the north-west of the site have been given over to forestry plantation (Google Earth 2023).
+Satellite imagery and the Langdale-Brown et al. (1964) classification suggest this area was previously a savannah - forest mosaic.
+The Management Plan 2008-2018 for this site states that such areas should be targeted for industrial forestry (Ministry of Water and Environment 2008).
+While the known species of conservation importance at this site are all forest species, without ecological impact surveys prior to the establishment of these forests, it is not clear whether any species of conservation importance were lost through this habitat transformation.
 In addition, there may be ongoing impacts on ecosystem function and services caused by the establishment of forest here, particularly related to watershed regulation.
-However, the provision of productive forests in this area likely mitigates against disturbance elsewhere in the reserve, helping to conserve the important resident species.
-The management plan also called for the restoration of degraded areas of forest and the demarcation of forest stands of high conservation value.
+However, the provision of productive forests in this area likely mitigates against disturbance elsewhere in the reserve, helping to conserve the important species residing there.
+The management plan also called for restoration of degraded areas of forest and the demarcation of forest stands of high conservation value.
 This was based mostly on landscape features, such as proximity to rivers and slope inclines, and could be further informed by the distribution of threatened and endemic species within this site.

-Alongside this work, the Wildlife Conservation Society (WCS) Uganda partnered with NFA for forest restoration work at the site to help protect forests and the Lake Albert Water Management Zone (WCS 2021).
+Alongside this work, Wildlife Conservation Society Uganda partnered with NFA for forest restoration work at the site to help protect forests and the Lake Albert Water Management Zone (WCS 2021).